Boundary null controllability of degenerate wave equation as the limit of internal controllability: Proof of Theorems and

 where $C$ does not depend on $\ep$, as required.

-However, convergence \eqref{second} is more delicate, because a family of integrals over $(0,T)\times (1-\ep,1)$ is supposed to converge to an integral over $(0,T)$, and inequality \eqref{ineqTh4.1} does not guarantee this convergence immediately.
-To overcome this, we need to characterize $v_\ep$ by a rescale, in order to obtain a uniform boundedness.
+Next, we will focus on the convergence \eqref{second}, which is more delicate, because a family of integrals over $(0,T)\times (1-\ep,1)$ is supposed to converge to an integral over $(0,T)$, and inequality \eqref{ineqTh4.1} does not assure it immediately.
+To overcome this, we need to characterize $v_\ep$ by a rescaling, in order to obtain a uniform boundedness.